AndHub/znc-push/README.md

     This option is more or less identical to `channel_conditions`, except that it is used to filter notifications for private messages.

+*   `bind_host = ""`

+    This option allows setting a network address to bind to for the module's outgoing connections, overwriting the one specified in the ZNC config.
+Its value can be a machine name such as "znc.somehost.tld", or a dotted number such as "123.12.13.23".

 *   `debug = "off"`

     When set to "on", this option enables debug output for various features, and is useful